Lithuanian Art Society: Other activities

 By 1912, the society had amassed a collection of about 400 works by professional artists and about 1,000 works by folk artists.
 It also safeguarded works by Mikalojus Konstantinas Čiurlionis (died in 1911) and was instrumental in preserving them.
-The society organized his posthumous solo exhibition which displayed 265 of his works in Vilnius, Saint Petersburg, and Moscow.
-It also organized a permanent exhibition in Vilnius which was open from 1913 to the end of 1914.
+The society organized his posthumous solo exhibition, which displayed 265 of his works in Vilnius, Saint Petersburg, and Moscow.
+It also organized a permanent exhibition in Vilnius, which was open from 1913 to the end of 1914.
 During World War I, the collections were evacuated to Moscow.
 After the Soviet–Lithuanian Peace Treaty in 1920, the works were returned to Lithuania and were deposited with the M. K. Čiurlionis Gallery (now the M. K. Čiurlionis National Art Museum).

-The society was briefly revived in 1926–1928 though it continued to officially exist until 1940.
+The society was briefly revived in 1926–1928, though it continued to officially exist until 1940.
 During that time, the society published a study on Čiurlionis' works (1927) and Lithuanian folk art (1929).
-It also organized exhibitions that attempted to branch out to new areas – children's art, posters, modernist porcelain.
+It also organized exhibitions that attempted to branch out to new areas – children's art, posters, and modernist porcelain.